 That Polk County won a volleyball game Thursday night proved more a sidelight than the main event.

 Certainly, the crowd that gathered for the Wolverines’ regular-season finale enjoyed the 25-13, 25-15, 25-14 victory over Mountain Heritage.
-Polk County finished a perfect 10-0 run through the Western Highlands Conference and a 19-4 overall record.
+Polk County finished a perfect 10-0 run through the WHC and a 19-4 overall record.

 But as the balloons and decorations attested, the night’s stars were Polk County’s seven seniors, a decorated group that has established a legacy that may not soon be matched, especially given that there’s one more playoff run to go.

 So the night was about Meadow and Carolina and Landry, about Grace and Karla and Mireya and Sydney, about their remarkable accomplishments to date:

 - 62 wins and counting in the past three seasons during which the seven have played a key role

 - A 29-1 conference record in that same span, including 19 straight league wins